BMX Freestyile Facility 1130x600

 “We are thrilled to finally unveil this groundbreaking training venue,” said USA Cycling’s Chief of Sport Performance, Jim Miller.
 "Our athletes now have access to a world-class facility that has undoubtedly enhanced their Olympics preparation.”

 Joe Sirlin, a construction and development professional from Salt Lake City, spearheaded this project.
 As a father of two with a family who is passionate about BMX, Sirlin became acutely aware of the lack of Olympic-standard BMX parks in the U.S. when his 14-year-old daughter began competing internationally.
-“When I first approached Ryan about why we didn't have a FISE-style course here in the States, I asked if I could help.
+“When I first approached Ryan [Nyquist] about why we didn't have a FISE-style course here in the States, I asked if I could help.
 That was in June 2023,” said Sirlin.
 “After that conversation, a passion burned to find local support and bring this idea to life.
 After I met Alex Short with AK Masonry in September 2023, I knew we had the best lead yet, and he was willing to partner with us.”

 Sirlin continued, “Over the next few months, we all worked tirelessly to secure the funds and partners.
 Right after Christmas, Jim Miller called me with the green light to get started.
 We had a crew, design, and team ready, and we started building in mid-January and completed by March 1st.
 It was nothing short of incredible.”